 Caregivers: The most important decision when creating a pet trust is naming the caretaker.
 The caretaker will have custody of your pet and is responsible for your pet’s daily care for the remainder of your pet’s life.
 As with naming a guardian for your children, make certain you choose someone you know will watch over and love your pet just as you would.

-In case your first-choice for caretaker is unable to take in your pet, name at least one or two alternates.
+In case your first choice for the caretaker is unable to take in your pet, name at least one or two alternates.
 If you don’t know any suitable caregivers, there are a variety of charitable groups that can provide for your pet if you’re no longer able to.

 Trustees: Trustees are tasked with managing the trust’s funds and ensuring your wishes for the animal’s care are carried out in the manner the trust spells out.
 Given the potential conflict of interest, you may consider naming someone other than the caregiver as trustee.
 In this way, you now have two people who are invested in the care of your pet—and money—are properly handled.